AdamBrouwersHarries/Gideon-Soliloquy/Thelonious/Character.md

         - When in an aread of dim light or darkness, use an action to become invisible.
 Remain invisible until making an attack or enter bright light.
     Tongue of the Sun and Moon:
         - Understand all spoken languages, and any creature that can understand language can understand what I say.
+    Diamond Soul
+        -Beginning at 14th level, your mastery of ki grants you proficiency in all saving throws.
+        - Additionally, whenever you make a saving throw and fail, you can spend 1 ki point to reroll it and take the second result.
+    Timeless Body:
+        - At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can't be aged magically.
+You can still die of old age, however.
+In addition, you no longer need food or water.

 Monastic tradition: